csusbdt/201-2013-fall/GIT.md

     cd ~

 Create your SSH keys.
-(Setting a passphrase is optional.)
+In the following, replace _your-name_ with your name.
+Setting a passphrase is optional.

-    ssh-keygen -t rsa -C "your_email@example.com"
+    ssh-keygen -t rsa -C "Your-name"

 Copy the public key file into the clipboard.

     clip < ~/.ssh/id_rsa.pub

-Paste the clipboard contents into an email and send to dturner@csusb.edu with your name and student id.
+Paste the clipboard contents into an email and send to the instructor with your name and student id.

 ## Multiple Computers